SkillsUnion/tamkeen-software/docs/4-devops/cicd/ci.md

 ### The Build Job

 In this job, we will:
+1. Wrap all the jobs under a jobs: section.
 1. Define a node image container (we would use node v16 in this example, but we can use v18 and higher)
 1. Check out code
 1. Install the `npm`